Alvin Robinson

-Alvin Leavon Robinson (born July 16, 1982) is an American professional mixed martial artist currently fighting as a lightweight for the Bellator Fighting Championships.
+Alvin Leavon Robinson (born July 16, 1982) is an American former professional mixed martial artist who fought as a lightweight for the Bellator Fighting Championships.
 He is a former Ring of Fire lightweight champion.
-He holds a professional record of 13 wins and seven losses.
+As of January 2015, he held a professional record of 14 wins and eight losses.

-Biography

-Alvin has 4 brothers and 3 sisters named Kenneth Leckie Robinson, Thomas Robinson, Daniel Robinson and Michael Robinson, Rosalina, Tenisha, and Rachael.

 Mixed martial arts career

 Robinson is a black belt in Brazilian Jiu-Jitsu under Royce Gracie.
 Robinson became the Ring of Fire lightweight champion by defeating Luke Caudillo by rear naked choke in the first round on December 10, 2005.

 Robinson made his UFC debut at UFC 73 against The Ultimate Fighter's Kenny Florian on July 7, 2007.
 Robinson was defeated in the 1st round.
 Florian tripped Robinson to the mat before moving to side-control.
 Florian then transitioned into mount before pounding away until Robinson tapped due to strikes.

 He defeated Jorge Gurgel via unanimous decision at UFC 77.

 Robinson signed with Bellator Fighting Championships to face Georgi Karakhanyan on September 9, 2010, in New Orleans.
 However, Robinson was forced out of the bout due to an injury and was replaced by Anthony Leone.

+In January 2015, at the age of 32, he announced that he would be retiring imminently.
+In the same month, he lost to Ricky Musgrave by TKO at RFA22.
+His last professional fight was in November 2015, a victory in the Prize Fighting Championship in Denver, Colorado.